Python Specification for DLPack¶

 DLPack diagram.
 Dark blue are the structs it defines, light blue struct members, gray text enum values of supported devices and data types.

-Starting Python array API standard v2023, a new max_version
+Starting Python array API standard v2023, a new max_version argument

-for the consumer to signal the producer the
+is added to __dlpack__ for the consumer to signal the producer the

 maximal supported DLPack version.
 Starting DLPack 1.0, the DLManagedTensorVersioned

-struct should be used and the existing DLManagedTensor
+struct should be used and the existing DLManagedTensor struct is considered

 deprecated, though a library should try to support both during the transition